Lesson Transfers between Questrade accounts

 Transferring investments out of an FHSA

-You can request to transfer your investments out of your FHSA by logging in, then heading to the Requests -> Transfer Investments page.
+You can request to transfer your investments out of your FHSA by logging in, heading to the Move Money > Transfer page, and clicking on Transfer investments.

 Please explore the sections in the article above to learn more about any potential tax implications of transferring investments out of your FHSA.
 This will depend on the specific account type you’re transferring to, and whether the transfer is considered taxable income.